zwubbena/sas-cartesian-product/README.md

 # SAS Cartesian Product

-If you're like me, then you probably never could've imagined a scenario when you’d use the Cartesian product in SAS.
-So, I was quite surprised when I found the Cartesian product useful for solving a number of analytical problems.
+If you're like me, then you probably never could've imagined a scenario when you’d use the Cartesian product.
+So, I was quite surprised when I found the Cartesian product useful for solving a number of analytical problems in [SAS] (https://www.sas.com/en_us/home.html).

-Here I discuss using the Cartesian product to solve just one of those problems when programming in SAS.
+Here I discuss using the Cartesian product in SAS to solve just one of those problems.

 ## Scenario